HLR/HetSaul/saul-examples/README.md

 are propositionalized and form an integer linear program (ILP) which are solved using Gurobi as our backend solver.
  Note that there is no training/learning involved in this example.

-2. [Entity-Eelation Extraction](src/main/scala/edu/illinois/cs/cogcomp/saulexamples/nlp/EntityMentionRelation/README.md): The entity-relation extraction task through which designing various training and prediction configurations are exemplified.
+2. [Entity-Relation Extraction](src/main/scala/edu/illinois/cs/cogcomp/saulexamples/nlp/EntityMentionRelation/README.md): The entity-relation extraction task through which designing various training and prediction configurations are exemplified.
 One can see how local, global and pipeline configurations are designed, used and evaluated in Saul.